chethanreddy10/Critique-s-sentiment/README.md

 ## Features
 - **Real-time Sentiment Prediction**: Users receive instant feedback on whether a review is positive or negative.
 - **Text Preprocessing Pipeline**: Detailed text processing steps such as lowercasing, stop word removal, lemmatization, and sentiment-aware tokenization.
-- **ML Model for Classification**: A trained model classifies text sentiment with high accuracy.
+- **ML Model for Classification**: A trained model(SVM) classifies text sentiment with high accuracy.
-- **TF-IDF Vectorization**: Converts text data into a format that machine learning models can utilize effectively.
+- **TF-IDF Vectorization**: Converts text data into a format (alloactes text data in vector space as numerical data) that machine learning models can utilize effectively.

  Project Structure
 ```plaintext